Building a Budget with Allocations

 Opportunity Academy Weight

-For FY26, the Opportunity Academies (Ballou STAY, Garnet-Patterson STAY, and Luke Moore HS) will receive fully flexible allocations of $4,069 per student.
+For FY27, the Opportunity Academies (Ballou STAY, Garnet-Patterson STAY, and Luke Moore HS) will receive fully flexible allocations of $4,173 per student.
 This funding amount is the same rate as the per-pupil At-Risk UPSFF amount, but the Opportunity Academy Weight is a local allocation that is separate from the funding provided through the UPSFF student weights that is required by law.

-Beginning in FY26, Opportunity Academies will also receive At-Risk Concentration funding for their projected alternative students (separate from the Opportunity Academy Weight).
+Opportunity Academies will continue to receive At-Risk Concentration funding for their projected alternative students (separate from the Opportunity Academy Weight).
 They will still not receive At-Risk UPSFF funds, At-Risk Overage Supplement funds, nor student-based At-Risk funds.

 Safety Net Supplement